carbon-language/carbon-lang/docs/project/principles/principle-generics.md

   by Carbon itself.
 For example, a _Draw_ method would mean different things when it is part of a _GameResult_ interface vs. a _2DImage_ interface, even if those methods happen to have the same signature.
+- **MAYBE:** Have mechanisms to support evolution, such as allowing new additions to an interface to have default implementations and/or be marked "upcoming" to allow for a period of transition.

+There are some desirable capabilities which are in tension with the coherence
+property:

-- **MAYBE:** They allow multiple implementations of an interface for a given type.
+- They should be some way of selecting between multiple implementations of an interface for a given type.
 For example, a _Song_ might support multiple orderings (by title, by artist, etc.), which would be represented by having multiple implementations of a _Comparable_ interface.
-- **MAYBE:** They allow you to define a set of constraints by composing multiple interfaces.
-- **MAYBE:** Have mechanisms to support evolution, such as allowing new additions to an interface to have default implementations or be marked "upcoming" to allow for a period of transition.
 - In order to allow libraries to be composed, there must be some way of saying a type implements an interface that is in another package that the authors of the type were unaware of.
 This is especially important since the library a type is defined in may not be able to see the interface definition without creating a dependency cycle or layering violation.

+This means either that the interface implementations are external to types and are passed in to generic functions separately, or there is some way to create multiple types that are compatible with a given value that you can switch between using casts to select different interface implementations.

 What are we NOT doing with generics, particularly things that some other language does?